VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

 \subsection{Visible and Invisible Illumination}

-Common light sources such as sunlight and incandescent lamps contain significant amounts of invisible light, such as infrared light.
-While the visible camera only captures reflected light within its spectral response, the heat generation is due to light absorption across all wavelengths present in the light source.
-Thus, the equation for the heat source intensity has an additional term as shown below:
+Common light sources such as sunlight and incandescent lamps emit significant invisible radiation (e.g., infrared).
+While the visible camera captures only reflected light within its spectral response, heat generation arises from absorbed energy across all wavelengths.
+Thus, the equation for the heat source intensity has an additional term as follows:

-where $\rho_i$ is the average albedo in the invisible illumination, $l_i/l_v$ is the ratio of light intensity in the invisible and visible spectra.
+where $\rho_i$ is the average albedo in the invisible band, $l_i/l_v$ is the ratio of light intensity in the invisible and visible spectra.

-While albedo variations are vibrant in the visible spectrum, the corresponding albedo variations in infrared are much smaller~\cite{ChoeG}.
-Thus, we assume that $\rho_i$ is locally constant within a region.
-As a result, we approximate ~\eqref{eq:heat_irr} as:
+While albedo variations are prominent in the visible spectrum, their counterparts in the infrared are much smaller~\cite{ChoeG}.
+Thus, we assume that $\rho_i$ is locally constant within a region, allowing \eqref{eq:heat_irr} to be approximated as:

-As $\beta$ is locally constant, ~\eqref{eq:edge_classify} still holds as $\nabla S$ is invariant to a constant offset in $S$.
+As $\beta$ is locally constant, ~\eqref{eq:edge_classify} still holds as $\nabla \mathcal{H}$ is invariant to a constant offset in $\mathcal{H}$.
 Also, as $\beta > 1$, ~\autoref{thm:albedo_ordinal} and ~\autoref{thm:shading_ordinal} holds whenever $\beta$ is same for the two points.